 Online newspapers and magazines need to be laid out in colorful, eye-catching, reader-friendly ways -- and these publications don't design themselves.
 If you don't have design skills and want a second career, consider attending the many affordable design schools that are springing up in communities everywhere.

 Annual Salary: $60,000-$70,000

 A financial planner helps individuals, families and companies better plan their finances and investments.
 These advisers help their clients on such matters as higher education costs, cash flow management, retirement and insurance, estates, taxes, etc.

-Problem here is that the term "financial planner" is rather amorphous; virtually anyone, whether qualified or not, can hang out their shingle and call themselves a financial planner.
+The problem here is that the term 'financial planner' is rather amorphous; virtually anyone, whether qualified or not, can hang out their shingle and call themselves a financial planner.
 This fact has lead to many incidents of fraud and malpractice.

 Healthcare is a $2.4 trillion-a-year industry in the United States, accounting for 16% of the economy.
 Experts estimate that up to $600 billion of that figure is taken up with administrative work and claims processing.
 Astonishing figures, but sadly true.

 This paperwork entails insurance and government forms, red tape, and 'coding' for the federal Medicare and Medicaid programs.
 Doctors and hospitals must fill out reams of paperwork, to get reimbursed by insurance companies or Uncle Sam.
 One of the fastest-growing professions -- indeed, one that has proven to be recession proof -- is that of medical claims processor and/or 'coder.'